mchenliu/Capstone_Project_Spotify_Data_Analysis/README.md

 Below are the questions I want to answer in my project:
 1. Who are the top 10 most played artists and podcast shows? 🎶
 2. How diverse are the genres of music artists? 🌟
-3. Based on the past data, will podcasts occupy most listening time or tracks? :headphones:
+3. Based on the past data, will podcasts occupy most listening time or music tracks? :headphones:
-4. Based on past data, who are the most played artists and podcast for 2025?" :question:
+4. Based on past data, who will be the most played artist and podcast for 2025?" :question:

 ## Conclusion